minego/phnx/README_DC.txt

 Modified twitter.js, main-assistant.js, status-assistant.js and status-scene.html to support saving/deleting searches
 Modified profile-assistant.js so that open in new card obeys prefs.
 Modified phnx.css to help with profile panel width issues.
 Still working on favourites.
+Modified phnx.css so landscape and profile both show all panel columns in profile.